Gurobi/gurobi-optimods/docs/source/contributing.rst

 - Minor doc fixes can be submitted directly as pull requests.
 - Bugs should first be reported as issues before submitting a pull request to fix them.
 Use the 'Bug report' issue template.
-- New Mod proposals should first be submitted as issues for discussion, see :doc:`adding` for further details.
+- New Mod proposals should first be submitted as issues for discussion; see :doc:`adding` for further details.